abhilashreddyy/NLP_project/PITCHME.md

     * parts of speech (tag,mood,tense etc.)
     * dependency edge of syntax tree
     * lemma of each word
-* Googel NLP service als have *entity analysis* which extracts *common nouns* from text
+* Google NLP service als have *entity analysis* which extracts *common nouns* from text
 +++

 ### WC generated from google cloud data